T-O-R-U-S/Shrimp1/README.md

 The string
 ```
-vary mystr "Hello!
+var mystr "Hello!
 I am a string!
 I can be displayed :)"
 display $mystr
 var mystr >concat $mystr " But I can also be logged :D"<
 log $mystr